 - The Leeds University Business School PhD

-Throughout your PhD you will be considered a postgraduate researcher rather than a student and you will be an integral part of our research community.
+Throughout your degree you will be considered a postgraduate researcher rather than a student and you will be an integral part of our research community.
 You will be supported on your research journey by supervisors, research centre contacts and the Graduate School office.

-A distinguishing feature of the Leeds University Business School research degree is the PhD training programme, which will help you to develop your skills and build networks with colleagues in the Business School and across the region through the White Rose Doctoral Training Programme.
+A distinguishing feature of the Leeds University Business School research degree is the innovative training programme, which will help you to develop your skills and build networks with colleagues in the Business School and across the region through the White Rose Doctoral Training Programme.